 If you’re interested in how our schools are funding, you can “study up” with San Diego Schools “A Parent’s Guide to California School Funding” but the point of this post is not to go into those details.

-Given spending on labor is such a huge percentage of the cost of education, even a small change in that can turn a district from a position where they may have money available to fund the things parents want – smaller class sizes, better instructional materials, more support for low-income or kids with special needs, programs for gifted and talented kids, etc – to a position where they are unable to afford such things.
-And in many cases increases in labor cost drive a need to actually cut from our kids.
+Given revenue is fixed by the state, small changes in labor cost can move a district from having money available to fund the things parents want – smaller class sizes, better instructional materials, more support for low-income or kids with special needs, programs for gifted and talented kids, etc – to being unable to afford such things.
+In many cases (most) increases in labor cost drive a need to actually cut from the education of our kids.

-Districts need to make decisions on changes in labor group pay schedules carefully, and parents deserve to know all the details that go into making those decisions.
-And there are a lot of details.
-For a summary of those details, you can review the “School Board Member Guide to Contract Negotiations”.
+Parents deserve to know all the details that go into making decisions that increase those costs.
+Sorry, but there are a lot of details.
+And to have a truly informed idea of the issues, you need to be familiar with those details.
+For a closer look you can review the “School Board Member Guide to Contract Negotiations”.

-We hear much about the pay levels of our school staff, how that leads to difficulty in attracting good employees (particularly teachers) and how good employees may leave for other, better paying opportunities.
-For parents – who may be faced with a decision to support their Board in approving higher pay for employees at the cost of money for programs for their kids – isn’t it critical to know the facts behind this?
-Is this true?
-For data on attraction and retention you would need to file Public Record Requests with your district (we can help you with that if you would like to do it) , but for pay data we have a resource easily available.
-Transparent California is a website that makes thousands of public record requests annually to collect millions of pay records (over 28 million as of this writing) from all public agencies in California, including school districts.
-And, as disclosure, your author is the Research Director for this organization… just so you know.
+We hear much about the pay levels of our school staff, often in terms that lead one to believe that working in education is a low paid "labor of love" that one only does with great personal sacrifice.
+We hear how those pay levels lead to difficulty in attracting good employees (particularly teachers) and how failure to "improve" that leads good employees to leave for other, better paying opportunities.
+For parents – who are faced with decisions on whether to support their District and approve higher pay for themselves - reducing funds for programs and services for their kids – isn’t it critical to know the facts behind this?
+What are those real facts?
+Transparent California is a website that makes thousands of legal public record requests annually to collect millions of pay records, directly from the agencies own payroll records, from all public agencies in California, including school districts.
+[And, as disclosure, your author is the Research Director for this organization… just so you know.]

 The data is easily downloadable and can be used to examine the true pay rates in your district.
-And, as an aside, you can “subscribe” to your district and will be emailed a notice when new data is posted in the future .
+If you want to keep up with any new data you can “subscribe” to your district and will be emailed a notice when data is posted in the future .

 An Excel template for this analysis is available here.
 Instructions can be found in the Template Notes tab, but as a summary, the process is not at all difficult for anyone who has a basic understanding of Microsoft Excel.
 To use the template, first download the data set you are interested in from Transparent California